 As Mabu has qualities of cyborgs and androids, his writing leans into both physical and development disability.
 Most obvious is his “mechanical heart,” implemented by the Chief Otticer into his corpse without informed consent.
 The mesh of red (organic?) and gray (mechanical?) parts is not unlike the implantable cardiac defibrillators, ventricular assist devices, percutaneous heart pumps, etc. found in real life.
-Mabu has been resurrected by the Otter Empire, but he is not immortal.
+The Otter Empire resurrects Mabu, but don’t grant him immortality.
 The Chief Otticer explains that crushing the heart would kill him, same as an organic one.
 Mabu no longer lives on food nor water, but his heart absorbs the excess desire energy released during kappa zombie creation.
-He may be alive, but he has new needs.
+He may be alive, but he has new needs to survive.

 Ever since Mabu’s resurrection, i.e. becoming a robot, he and Reo have been at odds in their relationship.
 For one, the Otters manipulate Reo to believe that Mabu hates him through forbidding Mabu from speaking words of love.
-Reo rationalizes Mabu’s change in behavior that the “real” Mabu has been replaced by a doll built by the Otter Empire.
-He, and by extension Sarazanmai itself, puts a lot of weight on the lack of “I love you” between them.
-However, it’s not the only thing that has changed: Mabu can no longer eat food, nor can he cook.
+Reo rationalizes Mabu’s change in behavior that the Otter Empire replaced the “real” Mabu with a doll built by them.
+He–and by extension, Sarazanmai itself–puts a lot of weight on the lack of “I love you” between them.
+However, more has changed about Mabu: he can no longer eat food, nor can he cook.
 Although he has memories, his cooking skills have vanished.
 Now, he needs lessons from the Chief Otticer to bake ningyoyaki.